An illustration with burgundy background with faded TCDSB logos, consisting of a group of people with question marks .

 Find Your School Principal

-• If the parent / guardian has not been successful in resolving the concern with the superintendent, they may address the matter to the local trustee.
+If the parent / guardian has not been successful in resolving the concern with the principal, they may address the matter with the school superintendent through the Student and Family Support Office.

-Contact the TCDSB’s Human Rights and Equity Advisor (HREA), the Ontario Ombudsman or Integrity Counts
+Contact the TCDSB’s Human Rights and Equity Advisor (HREA) or the Ontario Ombudsman: